Pilates Won’t Sell Itself

 You think Pilates should sell itself

 Think about your first time doing Pilates.
 Were you immediately sold and bought a ten pack of privates?
 Or, did you start off like me?
 I took a mat class and fell in love and started going all over town to other mat classes.
 It wasn’t until a year later that I committed to private practice.
-If one of those teachers had told me how private Pilates could have benefitted me I would have jumped into the private Pilates world much sooner, but, every single one of them just taught a strong class.
+If one of those teachers had told me how private Pilates could have benefited me I would have jumped into the private Pilates world much sooner, but, every single one of them just taught a strong class.
 Not one gave me a “call to action” a “Lesley, you know your roll ups and teaser would get much better if you took a session on the reformer.”

 You think people should just want Pilates